NoemPHP/composer-file-embed/docs/Examples.md

 # Examples

-Note: The `[embedmd]:#`-prefix is omitted in the following examples, showing only the actual embed definition.
+Note: The `[embed]:#`-prefix is omitted in the following examples, showing only the actual embed definition.
 This is to prevent them from disappearing in the generated document as well as to prevent triggering duplicate embeds.

 ### Include a full php file with automatic syntax highlighting

 `(./embed/FooInterface.php)`

-[embedmd]:# (./embed/FooInterface.php)
+[embed]:# (./embed/FooInterface.php)

 ```php
 <?php